callahantiff/PheKnowLator/README.rst

     -m KGM,  --kgm KGM    yes/no - adding node metadata to knowledge graph

 |
+|

 *JUPYTER NOTEBOOK* ➞ `main.ipynb`_

+|
+|

 *DOCKER*

-Finally, ``pkt_kg`` can be run using a Docker instance.
+``pkt_kg`` can be run using a Docker instance.
 In order to utilize the Dockerized version of the code, please make sure that you have downloaded the newest version of `Docker <https://docs.docker.com/get-docker/>`__.

 There are two ways to utilize Docker with this repository:

 - Obtain the pre-built Docker container from `DockerHub <https://docs.docker.com/get-docker/>`__
 - Build the Container